pwnsauce8/kiv-ds/ds-1/README.md

 # Assignment #1

-Objective of this task is to implement a distributed application for electing 1 node as master (coordinator) from N identical nodes.
+Objective of this task is to implement a distributed application for election of one master node (coordinator) from N identical nodes.
-After electing process master node controls the "coloring" of nodes with following rules:
+After selection of the master node, application controls the "coloring" of nodes with following rules:

 * Master must be always `GREEN`
 * 1/3 of nodes will be `GREEN`